Graycemuthui/Conference-Page/README.md

 ## SawaSawa Fashion Week.

 - This is a website for SawaSawa Fashion Week that entails the program of the days it will be held.
+It also shows previous events that have happened in different countries.
+This helped me cement my understanding in github, githubflows, version control and to demonstrate the ability to submit a project for code review.
 ## Screenshot of the project

 <img src="/images/screenshot2.png">